whatwg/web-history/README.md

 ## 2004-04

 - [Web Applications 1.0 first public draft published](http://www.hixie.ch/specs/html/apps/web-apps-1)
-  by Ian Hickson (the document will eventually from the basis for the HTML5 spec).
+  by Ian Hickson (the document will eventually form the basis for the HTML5 spec).

   The publication of the Web Applications 1.0 first draft follows a couple of blog postings from Ian Hickson earlier in the year, [Ramblings from the North](http://ln.hixie.ch/?start=1080506019&count=1) and
   [Void filling: Web Applications Language](http://ln.hixie.ch/?start=1074466808&count=1),